 Board of directors

-Heino von Prondzynski, 64, served as chief executive officer of Roche Diagnostics and as a member of the executive committee of F. Hoffman-La Roche Ltd., a Swiss based healthcare company that develops diagnostics and therapeutic products, from early 2000 to 2006, retiring from Roche at the end of 2006.
-From 1996 to 2000, Mr. von Prondzynski held several executive positions, including president of the vaccine business, at Chiron Corporation, a multinational biotechnology firm that developed biopharmaceuticals, vaccines and blood-testing products.
+Heino von Prondzynski, 65, served as chief executive officer of Roche Diagnostics and as a member of the executive committee of F. Hoffman-La Roche Ltd., a Swiss based healthcare company that develops diagnostics and therapeutic products, from early 2000 to 2006, retiring from Roche at the end of 2006.
+From 1996 to 2000, Mr. von Prondzynski held several executive positions, including president of the vaccine business, at Chiron Corporation, a multinational biotechnology firm that developed biopharmaceuticals, vaccines and blood-testing products and was a member of the supervisory board at Koninklijke Philips Electronics NV, .
 Earlier in his career, Mr. von Prondzynski held sales and marketing and general management positions at Bayer AG, a German based maker of healthcare products, specialty materials and agricultural products.
-Mr. von Prondzynski also serves on the boards of Hospira, Inc., Qiagen NV, Koninklijke Philips Electronics NV, and Epigenomics AG.
+Mr. von Prondzynski also serves on the boards of Hospira, Inc., Qiagen NV, and Epigenomics AG.
 Within the past five years, Mr. von Prondzynski also has served as a director of Nobel Biocare Holding AG, Switzerland (from 2010 to 2011).
 Mr. von Prondzynski studied maths, geography and history at Westfälische Wilhelms University, Münster, Germany.

 Franz Walt joined Quotient as the company’s Chief Executive Officer in April 2018.